W0unded-Sh0nk/Sharks-Fest/README.md

 _➤ Zoo📁: same thing, pick your own kind and leave those poor critters alone_

 _➤ Extremely rude people: your not cool :/_

-___⚠️Warning⚠️___

-_I am a sensitive person !! yes I cry easily, NO I can't help it and im sorry for that.
-Im usually a fun person and want to make people happy but if you ruin the fun then no one is happy ://_